Professional Reviews

 I really like how Enpass is a fully offline password manager, meaning that user data is saved locally on your device instead of on cloud servers, making it a good option for security-conscious users who don’t want to store data on cloud-based servers.

 Compared to top password managers like 1Password, Enpass has limited functionality.
-What’s more, it’s the only password manager on my list that only offers local data storage by default.
+However, it’s the only password manager on my list that only offers local data storage by default.
 Many security-focused people think this is the safest option, but I prefer password managers like Sticky Password that let you choose whether to host your data locally or in the cloud.

 Additionally, unlike top competitors, Enpass doesn’t offer regular 2FA methods.
 That said, it still allows users to create a “Keyfile” that can be used as an extra layer of security while logging into your vault.
 It’s a good inclusion, but it isn’t super easy to use.